Last Mile Delivery Litigation

 These questions reflect the most common decision points in high-stakes injury and civil-rights case review.

-Immediately.
+As soon as possible.
 Electronic data and camera footage can be overwritten on short retention cycles.

 What if the trucking company denies fault?